geobacter-rs/about/CODING.md

   /// For GPUs, "waited on" means the signal can be used in barrier submissions.
   completion: GlobalSignal,

-  // Now the whatever data is required by the kernel:
+  // Now whatever data is required by the kernel:
   /// The input data.
 NOTE: this absolutely *MUST* reside in GPU accessible memory.
 Geobacter provides
   /// utilities for ensuring this, like `LapVec`/`LapBox`.
 Crucially, stack memory is not accessible
   /// to the GPU!
 This might be fixed someday, not today.